 scale doll.
 While Hitomi shares a similar aesthetic to a ball-jointed-doll, Hitomi is a tad different.

 Hitomi is a doll made by the Obitsu Plastic Manufacturing Company.
-This is a well known Japanese plastic company.
+This is a well-known Japanese plastic company.
 Obitsu creates many items, such as models and figurines.
-In addition to these creations, they also make dolls.
+Besides these creations, they also make dolls.
 Unlike a BJD an Obitsu has a peg and internal skeleton system rather than elastic.
-Additionally, Obitsu dolls are made out of the lighter and less expensive vinyl rather than hard resin.
+Obitsu dolls are made from the lighter and less expensive vinyl rather than hard resin.
 Hitomi is their 1/3 scale 50 cm doll.
 She is unique because she is right in between a standard MSD and a standard SD size doll.
 Hitomi either looks like a tall MSD doll or a shorter SD doll.
 Personally, I love that she looks like a younger adult and a tall Lolita.
 If you are familiar with Dollfie Dream dolls by VOLKS, Hitomi is roughly the same size as a Dollfie Dream Sister.

 What doll are you interested in?
-Is there a particular aesthetic you would like to have?
-Is there a particular company or sculpt that interests you?
+Is there an aesthetic you would like to have?
+Is there a company or sculpt that interests you?
 What options would you like for your doll?

-These are all important questions that I have asked myself when I wanted to purchase my first doll.
-There were a few particular aspects that I wanted my doll to have.
+These are all important questions that I have asked myself when I wanted to buy my first doll.
+There were a few aspects that I wanted my doll to have.
 Firstly, I wanted a specific look.
-The best way that I am able to explain my preferred type of doll would be that I want my dolls to look like Square Enix characters.
-I love how Square Enix is able to make characters that have exaggerated attributes in addition to realistic aspects.
-The most important characteristic for me is for my dolls to have a natural nose.
+The best way that I can explain my preferred type of doll would be that I want my dolls to look like Square Enix characters.
+I love how Square Enix can make characters that have exaggerated attributes with realistic aspects.
+The most important characteristic for me at this time is for my dolls to have a natural nose.
 One of my favorite things about Obitsu dolls is that you can choose between a doll head sculpt with a natural nose or one with an animated anime-type aesthetic.